remarkablemark/find-and-split/README.md

 ```

 > [!NOTE]
-> The chunk total should not be greater than 256 because that's the maximum number of jobs per workflow run.
+> The chunk total limit is 256 because that's the maximum jobs per workflow run.

 ### `pattern`